oracle-samples/oaim-sandbox/docs/content/walkthrough/_index.md

 1. Start the *Ollama* container:

-   {{< tabs "uniqueid" >}}
+   {{< tabs "llm" >}}
    {{% tab title="Linux/MacOS (x86)" %}}
+   The Container Runtime is native:

    ```bash
    podman run -d --gpus=all -v ollama:$HOME/.ollama -p 11434:11434 --name ollama docker.io/ollama/ollama
    ```
    {{% /tab %}}
    {{% tab title="MacOS (Silicon)" %}}
    The Container Runtime is backed by a virtual machine.
-The VM should be started with **10G memory** and **100G disk space** allocated.
+The VM should be started with **12G memory** and **100G disk space** allocated.

-   AI Runners like Ollama won’t utilize the "Metal" GPU when running in a container.
+   AI Runners like Ollama, LM Studio, etc. won’t utilize Apple Silicon's "Metal" GPU when running in a container.
 This may change as the landscape evolves.

    ```bash
    podman run -d -e OLLAMA_NUM_PARALLEL=1 -v ollama:$HOME/.ollama -p 11434:11434 --name ollama docker.io/ollama/ollama
    ```
    {{% /tab %}}
    {{% tab title="Windows" %}}
    The Container Runtime is backed by a virtual machine.
-The VM should be started with **10G memory** and **100G disk space** allocated.
+The VM should be started with **12G memory** and **100G disk space** allocated.

    ```bash
    podman run -d --gpus=all -v ollama:$HOME/.ollama -p 11434:11434 --name ollama docker.io/ollama/ollama
    ```
    {{% /tab %}}
    {{< /tabs >}}

 1. Pull the **LLM** into the container: